 Thank you for your interest in submitting to the Hal Prize.
-We take works of poetry, fiction, nonfiction, and photography.
-Both beginners and established writers are welcome to submit!
+We accept works of poetry, fiction, nonfiction, and photography.
+Both beginners and established writers are welcome to submit.

 - There is no limit to the number of entries you may submit in each category.
 However, please include just one photo/nonfiction/fiction/poem per submission.
 Previously unpublished works only, please.